Dragonheart: A New Beginning: Plot

 A year before his death, Sir Bowen visits the cave of his long-dead dragon friend Draco and finds an egg.
 He entrusts it to the monastery of his friend Brother Gilbert.
-Aware of a prophecy stating "a dragon's heart could doom mankind when a two-tailed comet blazed across the night sky", the friars pledge to hide the dragon until the comet passes, with Friar Peter protecting and teaching him for 20 years.
+Aware of a prophecy stating that "a dragon's heart could doom mankind when a two-tailed comet blazed across the night sky", the friars pledge to hide the dragon until the comet passes, with Friar Peter protecting and teaching him for 20 years.
 The dragon's care soon falls upon a young and grumpy monk named Mansel.

 Geoff, an orphaned stable boy who dreams of becoming a knight like Bowen, lives at the monastery doing menial chores.
 Meanwhile, the king makes a man named Osric his chief adviser.
-Osric pledges to ensure the Old Code continues but secretly corrupts it while poisoning the king, plotting to take the throne.
-Two Chinese citizens from the Hebei Province: Master Kwan and his son, enter the kingdom and ask Friar Peter if he knows anything about dragons.
+Osric pledges to ensure the Old Code continues but secretly corrupts it while poisoning the king's mind, plotting to take the throne.
+His first act was passing out tunics to everyone with colors representing their station, warning of punishment for not wearing them.
+Two Chinese citizens from the Hebei, Master Kwan and his son, enter the kingdom and ask Friar Peter if he knows anything about dragons.
 According to the stars, a new dragon was born, and the comet arrives in eight days; they want to prevent the prophecy and confirm if the dragon has a pure heart.
 Geoff tricks Mansel into doing manual labor and finds the hidden dragon, Drake.
 Geoff is initially afraid but realizes Drake is equally scared, and they become fast friends.
 Friar Peter dies suddenly the following day, and Drake goes outside for the first time.

 Four days before the comet, the two Chinese learn of Drake's existence.
-Some knights surprise Geoff, and he discovers the Chinese son is Lian, China's empress in disguise.
-The knights threaten Geoff, forcing Drake to take his first flight to rescue him, revealing himself to the kingdom.
+Some knights surprise Geoff, and he discovers the Chinese son is actually a woman named Lian, China's empress in disguise.
+The knights threaten Geoff whom they caught without his tunic, forcing Drake to take his first flight to rescue him, revealing himself to the kingdom.
 Osric names Geoff and Drake as the kingdom's protectors against the invading Teregoths and takes Geoff under his wing.
 After testing Drake's purity, Master Kwan begins teaching him to use his dragon abilities, including exhaling ice breath, a rare skill that few dragons master.
 Lian reveals to Geoff that a rogue dragon, Griffin, betrayed the dragon's honor code and led a rebellion until virtuous dragons captured him and took his heart, placing it in an amulet.
 Fearing that all dragons were like Griffin, the Chinese emperor Kuo-fan ordered all Eastern dragons killed, so Drake is now the world's last dragon.